fabiommendes/python-boilerplate/docker/python3/README.md

 Environment variables
 ---------------------

-This image define a few useful variables:
+This image defines a few useful variables:

 * **PYTHONPATH=/app/src**
   Makes packages in your repository immediately available to the Python interpreter.